ASME Journals Digital Submission Tool

 Technical Submissions Format

-Technical submissions (research papers, design innovation papers, and technical briefs) need to be prepared as double-spaced, single-column manuscripts for legibility and readability.
-Manuscripts must be submitted as PDF files to ensure ease of access and viewability by journal administrators and reviewers.
+Technical submissions (research papers, design innovation papers, and technical briefs) should be prepared as double-spaced, single-column manuscripts for legibility and readability.
+Manuscripts must be submitted as a PDF file.

 IMPORTANT NOTES